Geometry of error amplification in solving Prony system with near-colliding nodes: Introduction

-The aim of the present paper is to describe the patterns of amplification of the measurements error $\e$ in the reconstruction process, caused by the geometric nature of the Prony system, independently of the specific method of its inversion.
-Specifically, we study, following the line of \cite{akinshin2015accuracy,akinshin2017accuracy}, the case where the nodes of a spike-train signal $F$ form a cluster of size $h \ll 1$.
+The aim of this paper is to describe the patterns of amplification of the measurements error $\e$, in the reconstruction process, caused by the geometric nature of the Prony system, independently of the specific method of its inversion.
+We concentrate, following the line of \cite{akinshin2015accuracy,akinshin2017accuracy}, on the ``simplest non-trivial case'', where the nodes of a spike-train signal $F$ form a single cluster of size $h \ll 1$, with $d$ nodes, while the measurements are the first $2d$ real moments of $F$.